genestack/user-tutorials/source/guide/using-genestack-signup-dashboard.rst

 control and share files with them freely.
 If you are in different organizations, administrators from both organizations first need to approve adding them to the group.
-You can learn more about data sharing, permissions and groups in the :ref:`sharing-label-1` section.
+You can learn more about data sharing, permissions and groups in the :ref:`sharing-label` section.

 Vendor IDs are used for application development.
 Applications you have created will be marked with your vendor ID.
 Moreover, here you can specify which page you